georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  -Visibility and Traceability: Linking commits and pull requests to issues provides a clear audit trail, improving project transparency.

 **Refferences**

+Zagalsky, A., Feliciano, J., Storey, M. A., Zhao, Y., & Wang, W. (2015, February).
+The emergence of github as a collaborative platform for education.
+In Proceedings of the 18th ACM conference on computer supported cooperative work & social computing (pp. 1906-1917).

+Perez-Riverol, Y., Gatto, L., Wang, R., Sachsenberg, T., Uszkoreit, J., Leprevost, F. D. V., ... & Vizcaíno, J. A. (2016).
+Ten simple rules for taking advantage of Git and GitHub.
+PLoS computational biology, 12(7), e1004947.

+Loeliger, J., & McCullough, M. (2012).
+Version Control with Git: Powerful tools and techniques for collaborative software development. " O'Reilly Media, Inc.".

+Zou, W., Zhang, W., Xia, X., Holmes, R., & Chen, Z. (2019, July).
+Branch use in practice: A large-scale empirical study of 2,923 projects on github.
+In 2019 IEEE 19th International Conference on Software Quality, Reliability and Security (QRS) (pp. 306-317).
+IEEE.

+Rahman, M. M., & Roy, C. K. (2014, May).
+An insight into the pull requests of github.
+In Proceedings of the 11th working conference on mining software repositories (pp. 364-367).

+Kinsman, T., Wessel, M., Gerosa, M. A., & Treude, C. (2021, May).
+How do software developers use github actions to automate their workflows?.
+In 2021 IEEE/ACM 18th International Conference on Mining Software Repositories (MSR) (pp. 420-431).
+IEEE.

+Strauss, D. (2019).
+Getting Started with Visual Studio 2019: Learning and Implementing New Features.
+Apress.

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.